ramon-pessoa/python_programming/README_CODE_26-50.md

 ## Solutions for coding problems

+32. Problem #32 [Hard]: Suppose you are given a table of currency exchange rates, represented as a 2D array.
+Determine whether there is a possible arbitrage: that is, whether there is some sequence of trades you can make, starting with some amount A of any currency, so that you can end up with some amount greater than A of that currency.

+	* There are no transaction costs and you can trade fractional quantities.

+	a.
+Solution (Python) [arbitrage.py].
+Solution using the Bellman-Ford algorithm (graph modeling).
+The solution runs in O(N^3) time. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/arbitrage.py)

 33. Problem #33 [Easy]: Compute the running median of a sequence of numbers.
 That is, given a stream of numbers, print out the median of the list so far on each new element.

 	* Recall that the median of an even-numbered list is the average of the two middle numbers.